Heinrich von Kleist: Life

-In 1809 Kleist went to Prague, and ultimately settled in Berlin.
+In 1809, Kleist went to Prague, and ultimately settled in Berlin.
 He edited (1810/1811) the Berliner Abendblätter.
 Captivated by the intellectual and musical accomplishments of the terminally-ill Henriette Vogel^{(de)}, Kleist, more disheartened and embittered than ever, agreed to do her bidding and die with her, carrying out this resolution by first shooting Vogel then himself on the shore of the Kleiner Wannsee (Little Wannsee) near Potsdam, on 21 November 1811.

 According to the Encyclopædia Britannica Eleventh Edition, "Kleist's whole life was filled by a restless striving after ideal and illusory happiness, and this is reflected in his work.
 He was by far the most important North German dramatist of the Romantic movement, and no other of the Romanticists approaches him in the energy with which he expresses patriotic indignation."

-A life with a plan

-In the spring of 1799, the 21-year-old Kleist wrote a letter to his half-sister Ulrike in which he found it "incomprehensible how a human being can live without a life plan" (Lebensplan).
-In effect, Kleist sought and discovered an overwhelming sense of security by looking to the future with a definitive plan for his life.
-It brought him happiness and assured him of confidence, especially knowing life without a plan only saw despair and discomfort.
-The irony of his suicide is the fodder of his critics.

 Relationship with Henriette Vogel and suicide pact

 Kleist met Henriette Vogel in 1809 through his friend Adam Müller; a friendship flourished.
 They shared a fondness for music, and according to Ernest Peguilhen, Henriette Vogel asked her friend to explain to her the art of war, as well as to teach her fencing, for the dramatist was a soldier.
 The relationship between the two became intimate in the autumn of 1811.
 According to their contemporaries, there was no fire of passion but a purely spiritual love.
 His cousin Marie von Kleist, the most important sponsor and confidant of Heinrich von Kleist, also made sure these rumors spread.
 According to the autopsy report, Vogel was suffering from cancer.

 On 21 November 1811 the two traveled from Berlin to Wannsee.
 Prior to their departure, they penned farewell letters, along with an account of the final night they spent at the inn Gasthof Stimming.
 Upon their arrival in the vicinity of the Wannsee in Potsdam, Kleist shot Henriette, then turned the gun on himself.
 They were buried together in a common grave at Kleine Wannsee (Bismarckstrasse), which became a tourist attraction.
 It was re-designed prior to the bi-centenary of their deaths.
 On that occasion, direct access from Wannsee station to the grave was built.
-The gravestone, erected by Germans in 1936, was rotated, and shows engraved original text written by Max Ring and the Pater Noster's request: "forgive us our guilt" as well as the names and data of Henriette Vogel and Heinrich von Kleist.
+The gravestone, erected in 1936, was rotated, and shows engraved original text written by Max Ring and the Pater Noster's request: "forgive us our guilt" as well as the names and data of Henriette Vogel and Heinrich von Kleist.